Parani6379/Modern_E-Commerce_Website/README.md

-# 🌸 The Girlhub — Owner's Guide
+# 🌸 The Ecom — Owner's Guide

-Welcome to **The Girlhub**!
+Welcome to **The Ecom**!
 This guide will help you manage your online store.

 ---